starlane-io/starlane/docs/content/roadmap.md

 * ability to query the status of resources [Unknown, Creating, Ready, Panic, Destroyed, etc.] also include descriptive error messages for some states like Panic describing the nature of the panic.
 * ability to query the status of Stars

+* Actually enforce Mechtron Bind released in 'MORE MECHTRONY GOODNESS'
+  - ensure clear error message if there is a bind failure

 * improved message reliability:
   - send message acknowledgements when a message is received by a Star
   - message will be resent if it has not been acknowledged after a timeout
   - ensure message delivery will happen once or not at all in case of a failure
   - if a message has not received an acknowledgement and is out of retries, return a Timeout failure to the sender
   - ability to configure ack timeout, retries and max retry

 ### MECHTRON HUB (for artifact bundles) version: 0.8.0 [backlog]
 * ability to publish and share artifact bundles via on mechtronhub.io